Challenges of Using Blockchain Technology in Drafting Football Contracts: A Qualitative Analysis

 Introduction

-he principles governing contract law that apply to sports are not necessarily the principles governing all contracts.
-A sports contract is an anonymous or indefinite contract and its acceptance is prescribed by Article 10 of the Civil Code, but the reality turned out differently and Article 10 of the Civil Code did not reach it, because whenever the constituent elements of a contract are compatible with one of the definite contracts; it will be an instance of that definite contract and no more anonymous or indefinite contracts will be the case.
-Smart contracts are simply programs that are stored on a blockchain and are executed if predetermined conditions are met.
-They are usually used to automate the execution of an agreement so that all participants can be assured of the outcome immediately, without the intervention of an intermediary or wasting time (Hiva, 2021).Smart contracts can automate a workflow and initiate the next action if conditions are met (Zhang, 2022).
 These actions can include releasing funds to the relevant parties, registering a vehicle, sending a notification, or issuing a ticket.
 Once the transaction is completed, the blockchain is updated.
 This means that the transaction cannot be changed and only parties who have been granted permission can see the results (Kumar, 2022) Given the importance of sports contracts in football, the principles and standards governing them are not used in all aspects of professional sports today.
 However, initial studies show that in Iranian professional football, the principles and standards governing sports contracts do not have a proper and clear place.
 A smart contract can exist as many times as needed to satisfy the participants that the work will be done satisfactorily.
 To create conditions, participants must determine how their transactions and data will be displayed on the blockchain, based on the rules of “if/when.then.» that govern those transactions, review all possible exceptions, and define a framework for resolving disputes (Koshvaha, 2022).
-Therefore, the purpose of the present study was to explain the challenges of the football players' contract: Blockchain as a facilitating driver in Iran
+Bradbury (2022), in his research aimed at global trends in contract reform, found after his studies that the growth of economic crimes at the international level has led to efforts by regulatory organizations to promote and improve management of contracts between parties with the help of technology Therefore, the purpose of the present study Challenges of using blockchain technology in drafting football contracts: A qualitative analysis.

 Mothodology